Select Page

 What is Ipsos UK’s legal basis for processing your personal data?

 Ipsos UK is required by law to identify the legal basis on which we process your personal data.
-Ipsos UK’s legal basis for processing is your consent to take part in the PAMCo study.
+Ipsos UK’s legal basis for processing the data from the questions that you answer when you take part in the PAMCo survey is your explicit consent to take part in the PAMCo study.
 If you wish to withdraw your consent at any time, please see the section below covering ‘Your Rights’.

 What information will Ipsos UK collect about you?